wp-plugins/wp-backitup/readme.txt

 Need to restore, clone or migrate your website to another host, we make that easy too.
 The premium version of WP BackItUp will allow you to restore your site from backup with a single click.
 All you need to do is select the backup you want to restore and click restore, right from your Wordpress dashboard.
 That’s it, your site is back up and running in minutes.

 = Free Support =
 We offer free support via the Wordpress [support forum](http://wordpress.org/support/plugin/wp-backitup) for this plugin but before posting a question please make sure you are running the current version of WP BackItUp.
 We make frequent releases to add features and fix issues so please make sure you are up to date before posting an issue.
-We also ask that you review the [online documentation](http://www.wpbackitup.com/documentation) and [FAQ's](https://www.wpbackitup.com/documentation/faqs) sections of [www.wpbackitup.com](http://www.wpbackitup.com) before posting your questions.
+We also ask that you review the [online documentation](http://www.wpbackitup.com/documentation/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=description&utm_term=free+support+doc) and [FAQ's](https://www.wpbackitup.com/documentation/faqs/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=description&utm_term=free+support+faq) sections of [www.wpbackitup.com](http://www.wpbackitup.com/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=description&utm_term=free+support+a) before posting your questions.

 = Professional Support =
 WP BackItUp is supported by a team of professional developers.
 If you are using WP BackItUp to secure your business website then professional support is available to our premium customers.
-Please see [www.wpbackitup.com](http://www.wpbackitup.com) for details.
+Please see [www.wpbackitup.com](http://www.wpbackitup.com/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=description&utm_term=professional+support+a) for details.

 = Premium Plugin Available =
 WP BackItUp premium allows you to restore your backups from the WordPress dashboard in minutes or get a full money-back refund.
-You can purchase a [no-risk WP Backitup license](https://www.wpbackitup.com) anytime from the WP Backitup site.
+You can purchase a [no-risk WP Backitup license](https://www.wpbackitup.com/pricing-purchase/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=description&utm_term=premium+plugin+no+risk) anytime from the WP Backitup site.

 = More questions? =
 Please review our [FAQ’s](http://wordpress.org/plugins/wp-backitup/faq/) or ask them in the [support forum](http://wordpress.org/support/plugin/wp-backitup).

 == Installation ==

-Installation of the plugin is straightforward:

-1. Upload the plugin to your plugins directory via FTP or through the Wordpress dashboard.
+Installing WP-BackItUp is very easy and straightforward.

+1. Search for 'WP BackItUp' in the WordPress.org plugin directory and click install.
+Or, upload the files to your wp-content/wp-backitup/ folder.
 1. Activate the plugin.
-1. A new menu called 'WP Backitup' will be added to your toolbar.
+1. A new menu called 'WP Backitup' will be added to the left side navigation of your WordPress dashboard.
 1. Click 'WP Backitup' to access the backup interface.
-1. Enter your license key to unlock the restoration features.
+1. Enter your sites license key for premium features.
+You may purchase a license key at [www.wpbackitup.com](https://www.wpbackitup.com/pricing-purchase/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=installation&utm_term=install+license)

+You can find more detailed instructions at [www.wpbackitup.com](http://wpbackitup.com/documentation/faqs/install/?utm_medium=partner&utm_source=wordpress.org&utm_campaign=plugin+directory&utm_content=installation&utm_term=install+instructions)

 == Frequently Asked Questions ==